isaaclo123/receipt-split/README.md

     * this project is an application that allows people to share the costs of receipts.
 When one enters the site for the first time, they are shown a balance page.
-If one goes to "receipts", they have the option to add new receipts and view created reciepts.
+If one goes to "receipts", they have the option to add new receipts and view created receipts.
 When one creates a receipt, they have to option to add other users to share the cost of the receipt, as well as change some other receipt information, such as the date in "YYYY-MM-DD" format, or the receipt name.
 They have the option to add receipt items.
 These receipt items can have users added to